Read in: IT 🇮🇹 EN 🇺🇸

 Initially, I bought only a couple of shelves, on Amazon.
 These measure 97.5 x 30 x 100 cm (width x depth x height): they fit well on the wall under the windows.
 I mounted them detached from the wall because, between wall and shelf, the curtains flow.

-They consist of shelves spaced differently.
-The upper and lower shelves have 3 spaces, smaller, about 30 cm wide each (x 30 cm high and as many deep).
-In these shelves I can fit smaller computers and consoles, such as the Sinclair ZX81, the ZX Spectrum, the Atari 2600, as well as various accessories, such as datassette and more.
+They consist of spatsed shelves in a different way.
+The upper and lower shelves have 3 spaces, smaller, about 30 cm in width each (x 30 cm in height and as many depths).
+In these shelves I can insert smaller computers and consoles, such as the Sinclair ZX81, the ZX Spectrum, the Atari 2600, as well as various accessories, for example the data and more.

-Instead, the central shelf is divided into 2 larger spaces, over 46 cm wide (x 27 cm high and, as already noted, 30 cm deep), where larger computers can be inserted, such as the Commodore 64 , Vic20, Plus/4, Atari 600XL, 130XE, etcโฆ
+Instead, the central shelf is divided into 2 larger spaces, of over 46 cm wide (x 27 cm in height and, as already detected, 30 cm deep), where you can insert larger computers, such as the Commodore 64, VIC20, Plus/4, Atari 600XL, 130xe, etc ...

 For taller or wider monitors and computers, I can use the top shelf of the shelf.